Business structure: Which one is right for you?

 Co-operatives (for profit and not-for-profit)

 A co-operative is a corporation that is organized and controlled by its members.
 It can be set up to operate for profit or as a not-for-profit.
-Just like a corporation, it can be registered provincially or federally and each option comes with own advantages and disadvantages.
+Just like a corporation, it can be registered provincially or federally and each option comes with its own advantages and disadvantages.

 Pros Cons